Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 1: Sample complexity of -distance–based learning

-Let us assume that the standard regularity conditions (A1)–(A2) are satisfied.
-We then obtain the following upper bound on the sample complexity that guarantees $(\epsilon,\ell_{\infty},\delta)$-criteria. \begin{theorem} The minimal sample complexity $M$ required to guarantees that the MLE satisfies
+Let us assume that the assumptions (A1)–(A2) and the standard regularity conditions (R1)-(R5) in Appendix \ref{appen:sraftpr} are satisfied.
+We then obtain the following upper bound on the sample complexity that guarantees the $(\epsilon,\ell_{\infty},\delta)$-criterion. { \begin{theorem}[Simplified small-error upper bound] For fixed $0<\delta\le 1$ and $d<\infty$, the minimal number of repetitions $M=M(\epsilon)$ required to guarantee that the MLE satisfies